Academic Advisement FAQs

 Who is my academic advisor?

-Professional advisors in the Center for Academic Advisement and the Oxley Career Education Program are available to all students, regardless of their major.
+Oxley advisors in the Oxley Career Education Program are available to all students, regardless of their major.
 Students may choose to see an academic advisor for a variety of reasons, including degree requirements, academic progress, or additional information about programs.

 When am I supposed to see an academic advisor?

 Students must see their advisor prior to registration each semester.
 Your advisor will help you choose your classes for the following semester and can answer any questions you have about requirements and your progress.
 You may also make an appointment to see your advisor during the semester to discuss any other academic issues.